laurens-b/recras-wordpress-plugin/readme.txt

 = Does the plugin support network installations? =
 Yes it does.
 You can set different Recras names (all settings, for that matter) for each site.

+= Can the plugin be installed as "must use plugin" ? = No. "Must use" plugins don't appear in the update notifications nor show their update status on the plugins page (direct quote from the <a href="https://wordpress.org/support/article/must-use-plugins/">WordPress documentation</a>) which is reason enough for us not to support this.

 == Screenshots ==

 1. Example of a programme with the Twenty Fifteen theme